 The report compares high-poverty schools to low-poverty counterparts to determine the differences between the two.

-reported that while the average of high poverty schools rose during that time frame, the poverty rate of children rose at a much slower rate.
-The AP report predicted that the discrepancy might have been due to the fact that more children were signing on for the free lunch program in the later part of the decade than in the earlier years.
+The Associated Press reported that while the average of high poverty schools rose during that time frame, the poverty rate of children rose at a much slower rate.
+The AP report predicted that the discrepancy might have been due to the fact that more children were signing on for the free lunch program in the latter part of the decade than in the earlier years.

 Other findings include: